 - If you contemplate meditation with lots of inhibition, you may consider starting small, like five minutes, and adding more time as you go along.

 5) Poison As Medicine –

 - In the Buddhist teachings, the messy stuff is called Klesha, which means poison.
-Boiling it all down to the simplest possible formula, there are three main poisons: passion, aggression, and ignorance.
+Boiling it all down to the most straightforward possible formula, there are three main poisons: passion, aggression, and ignorance.

 6) Start Where You Are –

-- We must make friends with ourselves first, before we get better with others.
-As, how we behave with self, is how we see the world.
-What we do for self, we do for others and vice-versa.
+- We must make friends with ourselves first before we get better with others.
+How we behave with sel is how we see the world.
+What we do for ourselves, we do for others, and vice-versa.

-- If you have rage and righteously act it out and blame it all on others, it’s really you who suffers.
+- You suffer if you have rage and righteously act it out and blame it all on others.
 The other people and the environment suffer also, but you suffer more because you’re being eaten up inside with rage, causing you to hate yourself more and more.

 7) Tonglen Technique –

-- Tonglem practice encourage to breathe in whenever negative feeling comes up like jealousy, envy, pain, sadness instead of sending out in the world.
+- Tonglem practice encourages breathing in negative feelings like jealousy, envy, pain, and sadness instead of sending them out.
 That’s another way of saying you don’t resist it.
-You surrender to yourself, you acknowledge who you are, you honor yourself.
+You surrender to yourself; you acknowledge who you are and honor yourself.

-- By the same token, if you feel some sense of delight—if you connect with something inspiring, opening, relieving, relaxing—you breathe it out, you give it away, you send it out to everyone else.
-Don’t hold it back.
+- By the same token, if you feel some sense of delight—connecting with something inspiring, opening, relieving, relaxing—you breathe it out, give it away, and send it out to everyone else.
+Please don’t hold it back.
 You let it flow.

 8) Drive All Blames Into One –

 - It’s said that everything has a beginning, middle, and end, but when we start blaming and talking to ourselves, things seem to have a beginning, a middle, and no end.

 - Pema encourages readers to own their anger and other negative feeling.
 Let go of the narrative and go beyond blaming others.